-MacKenzie Scott gave 17 nonprofits $97 million in the first half of 2023
+MacKenzie Scott gave 17 nonprofits $97 million in the year’s first half

 “It was in our best interest to announce this donation and to share the victory with our peers in the movement,” says Sean McCarthy, who manages donor relations at the National Housing Trust.
 The affordable housing group landed a $10 million gift from Scott last month, its largest donation to date.
 “We view this gift as a vote of confidence.”

 Still, there were pros and cons to consider.
-Trust officials wanted to announce the gift to show that a high profile philanthropist like Scott has faith in the trust’s mission and its ability to manage a gift of that size.
+Trust officials wanted to announce the gift to show that a high-profile philanthropist like Scott has faith in the trust’s mission and its ability to manage a gift of that size.

 They discussed the potential downsides to publicizing it, too, such as concerns that other donors would think Scott’s gift provided the trust with all it needs to carry out its mission.